ingonyama-zk/icicle/examples/c++/polynomial-api/README.md

 - `example_Slice`: extends even/odd methods and keeps coefficients for a given offset and stride.
 For $f(x) = 1+2x+3x^2+4x^3$, origin 0 stride 3 slice gives $1+4x$

 - `example_DeviceMemoryView`: device-memory views of polynomials allow "pass" polynomials to other GPU functions.
-In this example the coefficients of a polynomial are commited to a Merkle tree bypassing the host.
+In this example the coefficients of a polynomial are comitted to a Merkle tree bypassing the host.